-COVID hospitalizations are rising in kids under 6 months, CDC director Walensky says - The Boston Globe
+COVID hospitalizations are rising in kids under 6 months, CDC Director Walensky says - The Boston Globe

-Covid-19 hospitalizations are rising among babies under 6 months old, and the U.S. Centers for Disease Control and Prevention is urging mothers to get vaccinated to reduce the risk of infection in those not yet eligible for shots, Director Rochelle Walensky said.
+(Bloomberg) — COVID-19 hospitalizations are rising among babies under 6 months old, and the US Centers for Disease Control and Prevention is urging mothers to get vaccinated to reduce the risk of infection in those not yet eligible for shots, Director Rochelle Walensky said.

 “We’re seeing more and more of those younger babies getting hospitalized,” Walensky said in an exclusive interview at CDC’s headquarters in Atlanta.
 “That’s really where we’re trying to do some work now because we think we can prevent those by getting mom vaccinated.”